CalamityAdam/iot/javascript/projects/asteroids/README.md

 `GameView.prototype.start`.

-This is your webpack entry point, so start webpack (or restart it, if you're already running webpack --watch) with the "asteroids.js" file as your new entry point.
+This is your webpack entry point, so start webpack (or restart it, if you're already running the webpack command provided above) with the "asteroids.js" file as your new entry point.

 [dom-content-loaded]: https://developer.mozilla.org/en-US/docs/Web/Events/DOMContentLoaded#Example